Step 1

 1. Select the most motivated profiles

-Choose only people who are genuinely involved and motivated.
-The migration or implementation of an ERP project is a major undertaking, given the strategic importance of this tool. strategic for the company and its growth.
+Choose only people who are genuinely engaged and motivated.
+The migration or implementation of an ERP project is difficult to carry as this tool is strategic for the company and its growth.

-Start by choosing a project manager with solid shoulders and a team made up of mixed profiles.
-Each specialty will bring its own contribution to the project, whether it's a technical, strategic, operational or commercial profile. whether technical, strategic, operational or commercial.
-Make sure they are available over the next 6 to 12 monthsThis is the average duration of an ERP implementation or migration project.
+Start by choosing a project manager with strong shoulders and a team made up of mixed profiles.
+Each speciality will contribute to the building, whether it is a technical, strategic, operational or commercial profile.
+Make sure they are available over the next 6 to 12 months, as this is the average length of time for an ERP implementation or migration project.

 1. Contextualize the project

-The technical and functional specifications are a precise precise document that will serve as a reference throughout the project.
-It provides a context :
+The technical and functional specifications are a precise document that will serve as a reference throughout the project.
+It provides context:

 • About the company